Supportive Oncology in Greater DeKalb County

 Additionally, LivingWell Cancer Resource Center, part of Northwestern Medicine, can be a vital component of your treatment and recovery.
 LivingWell serves as a gathering place providing comfort and community to anyone experiencing the effects of cancer.
 The LivingWell staff work to ensure that you and your family feel less isolated, better informed, more hopeful and empowered to take on the challenge of facing cancer.

-For more information on resources offered at Northwestern Medicine Kishwaukee Hospital Cancer Center and Northwestern Medicine Cancer Center Rochelle, please call 815.756.5255.
+For more information on resources offered at Northwestern Medicine Kishwaukee Hospital Cancer Center, please call 815.756.5255.

 For more information on resources offered at Northwestern Medicine Valley West Hospital Cancer Center, please call 815.756.9197.